-Village of North Syracuse (within the Town of Cicero) are collected from June 1-July 3; and from July 4 – October 31 with a penalty imposed.
+Village of North Syracuse taxes (within the Town of Cicero) are collected in June time frame, followed by a penalty period.

-School Districts – North Syracuse, and (on properties within the Town of Cicero) for Central Square, East Syracuse-Minoa and Chittenango are collected in September 1-30; and from October 1-31 with a penalty imposed.
+School District taxes for the North Syracuse Central Schools; and (on properties within the Town of Cicero) for the Chittenango Central Schools, Central Square Central Schools and East Syracuse-Minoa Central Schools are collected in September time frame, followed by a penalty period.

-Taxes that are paid after the final date of collection, must be paid directly to the Onondaga County Fiscal Officer – clink on one of the link “Tax Collections” under the topic Tax and Assessment Information.
+Taxes that are paid after the final date of collection, must be paid directly to the Onondaga County Fiscal Officer.
+Dates and information are on our tax-payment page.

 Penalties (% of the tax bill) are imposed on tax bills, when the payment is not made within dates specified.
 Individual tax statements list the percentage and amount of the penalty being imposed – based upon the month that the tax bill is fully paid.
 See your individual tax statement for the specifics.